It began with increasing partisanship.

 Perhaps Liberals and Democrats didn’t lose the battle for a dominant political narrative to shape American identity.
 Maybe they just gave it away.
 Maybe they willingly traded it, a powerful chip in their quest for partisan victory.

 Either way, I now live in a country where the Democratic Party is center-right and the Republican Party is far-right.
-A nation that’s wealthier th width=an any other by far, but still has no nationalized healthcare system, and a body politic that no longer even considers the idea.
+A nation that’s wealthier than any other by far, but still has no nationalized healthcare system, and a body politic that no longer even considers the idea.
 A place where most people think that a law, which addresses the problem by greatly expanding the existing and almost universally reviled private sector model, is a Liberal solution.

 This is today’s United States.